CosmoCortney/WiiU-MungPlex-Gecko/README.md

 - install DevkitPro
 - run `devkitPro/msys2/usr/bin/pacman -Syu --needed wiiu-dev` to install the Wii U toolchain
 - run `devkitPro/msys2/usr/bin/pacman cmake` to install cmake with all required dependencies
-- you might have to change the 3 DEVKITPRO enviroment variable by replacing `/opt/` with `C:/`

 ### Build Instructions
 - in terminal navigate to the `build` folder and run `cmake ..`